cardillan/mindcode/ROADMAP.markdown

 This documents servers as a scratch pad to track ideas and possible enhancements to Mindcode.

-## In progress
+## Current priorities

-I hope to include these in next release(s).

-* Replace markers with specific GotoLabel virtual instruction
+* Constant folding.
-* An initial implementation of Common subexpression optimization.
-Will avoid implementing optimizations for handling obvious optimization candidates for specific cases.
+* Common subexpression optimization.
+* Multiple-passes optimization.
+* Moving invariant code out of loops/if branches.
+* Loop unrolling (starts to being possible with data flow analysis).
-* Create much more processor tests - unit tests based on executing compiled code and comparing the output.
+* Creating additional processor tests - unit tests based on executing compiled code and comparing the output.
   They're extremely useful at detecting bugs caused by unforeseen interference of different optimizers.
+Some graph algorithms perhaps?

 ## Intense contemplation

-### Common subexpression optimization
+### Constant folding and common subexpression optimization

-Still hazy.
-Notes so far:

-* Will be implemented through control flow graph analysis
+* Will be implemented through data flow analysis:
-  * AST context structure might provide sufficient CFG representation; if not, a CFG will be built from it.
-  * Information about possible variable values will be gathered.
+  * Instructions with constant arguments will be evaluated at compile time.
-  * All operations will be evaluated using constrained mode (the operation takes two constrained variable in and produces constrained output)
-  * Recursive constrained-value expression evaluation will be used for expressions inside a loop.
-The constraints will reflect possibility of repeating the operation indefinitely.
+  * VariableState will be expanded to contain not just known constant variable values, but also subexpressions.
+A proper way to represent the subexpressions must be found.
 * Will probably require multi-pass optimizations
   * Some optimizers will only be run once after all passes (e.g. jump threading)
   * Some optimizers need to be run multiple times (e.g. single step jump elimination), this is not well handled in